Your Guide to Planning, Planting, and Growing Iris Reticulata

 Iris reticulata is one of the earliest flowers of spring, blooming at the same time as snowdrops, chionodoxa and snow crocuses.
-Commonly known as reticulated iris, the plant has petite, 4 to 6" tall flowers and grassy foliage.
+Commonly known as reticulated iris, the plants have petite, 4 to 6" tall flowers and grassy foliage.

 Iris reticulata grows wild in the cold and dry mountains of Turkey, Iraq, Iran and Russia.
-The bulbs need a consistent supply of moisture during the spring, but should stay quite dry during summer and autumn.
-They will rot in heavy or wet soil.
+The bulbs need a consistent supply of moisture during the spring, but should stay quite dry during summer, autumn and winter.
+They are likely to rot in heavy or wet soil.

 Rock gardens and gravel gardens are ideal planting locations for these bulbs.
 Also consider fast-draining areas beside a front walk or stone patio.
 Another option is to grow the bulbs in an elevated alpine trough or in pots.

-The bulbs of iris reticulata are shaped like teardrops and have a netting-like tunic that covers the outside of the bulb.
-Correct planting depth is 4" deep and 3" apart, with the pointed end up.
+The bulbs of iris reticulata are about the size of a nickel and shaped like teardrops.
+Plant them 4" deep and 3" apart, with the pointed end up.

-Plant iris reticulata bulbs in well drained soil.
-They flower best in full sun, but may also be grown in partial shade.
-Iris reticulata are both deer resistant and drought tolerant.
+Iris reticulata need well drained soil, and will flower best in full sun, though they can also be grow in partial shade.
+The plants are both deer resistant and drought tolerant.

-Though iris reticulata bulbs may multiply over time, it takes several years for the bulblets to mature and begin flowering.
-The best way to guarantee an abundant display of flowers each spring is to plant fresh bulbs each fall.
+When growing conditions are suitable, iris reticulata bulbs can naturalize and multiply.
+To ensure an abundant display of flowers, it's best to plant fresh bulbs every fall.
 Bulbs are available HERE for shipping from September through November.

-After the plant has finished blooming, the foliage will quickly fade away and the bulbs will remain dormant until the next spring.
+After the plants finish blooming, the foliage quickly fades away.
+The bulbs are then dormant until the next spring.

-To learn more, you may be interested in:
+To learn more, you may be interested in reading: